-Both sets of indicators are organised according to the 17 goals of the UN-Agenda 2030.
-Thus, the symbols and the colouring of the 17 goals that are used here and on the DNS-part of the reporting platform (figures 1 and 2) are copyright protected by the United Nations.
+Both sets of indicators are structured according to the 17 goals of the United Nations 2030 Agenda.
+Accordingly, the icons and the colours chosen for the 17 goals (Fig. 1 and Fig. 2) which are used here and on the DNS online platform correspond to those of the United Nations.
+The icons are protected by copyright.

 Aim and background

-The SDGs are nested in the Agenda 2030 which was adopted in 2015 by the UN General Assembly, and thus by all its member states.
-The Agenda lays the foundation to shape global economic progress in harmony with social justice and within the ecological limits of the planet.
+The SDGs are anchored in the 2030 Agenda for Sustainable Development, which was adopted by the General Assembly of the United Nations in September 2015 and thus agreed by all Member States.
+The Agenda has provided the basis for shaping global economic progress in accordance with social justice and within the ecological limits of the earth.

-Fig. 3: Data flow for calculating the SDG indicators regarding Germany
+Fig. 3: Data flow for calculating the SDG indicators for Germany

-In some cases, national data for Germany are available with only minor methodological differences from the global specifications made by Custodian Agencies.
-In other cases, these deviations are larger (for more information, see the “About us” category and Navigation in the Global Metadata section).
-This may result in a manipulation of the national data provided to the responsible Custodian Agency to ensure international comparability.
-Therefore, the time series found in the global SDG database for Germany may differ from the time series provided here.
+In some cases the data for Germany include minor methodological deviations from the specifications of the competent custodian agencies.
+In other cases only time series are available which are affected by larger deviations from the globally defined calculation methodology (for more information, see “About us“ and Navigation in the section on global metadata).
+This may lead to the respective custodian agencies adjusting the data provided to ensure international comparability.
+Therefore, the time series found in the Global SDG Indicators Database may differ from the time series provided here.

-The present indicator set is undergoing two major revisions in 2020 (already passed) and 2025.
-The revisions are co-ordinated by the IAEG-SDG (Inter-Agency and Expert Group on Sustainable Development Goal Indicators).
-Among other things, during the revisions, new indicators may be added to the set; existing ones may be replacing or even removed.
-The changes will be implemented as quickly as possible on our reporting platform.
+The existing set of indicators is undergoing two major revisions in 2020 (already completed) and 2025.
+The IAEG-SDGs (Inter-Agency and Expert Group on Sustainable Development Goal Indicators) has been commissioned to coordinate these revisions.
+During the revisions, new indicators may be added to the set, and existing indicators may be replaced or removed.
+The changes will be incorporated as quickly as possible on the SDG online platform.